April 2–30, 2016 / Terrault Contemporary / Baltimore, MD

 - A fucked up kind of bricolage solidified into an elegant turd.

-- Being quiet, yet screaming telepathically.
+- Being quiet, for sale yet screaming telepathically.

 - Supplementals have a way of burrowing to the center.